 Louisville's weather is temperate and seasonal.
-Summers are hot with cool evenings so bring along a light jacket or coat.
-Spring and summer are the wettest seasons, although rainfall is fairly constant all year round, and snow usually falls in winter, allowing for winter sports fun.
-Winter temperatures range from 27 to 43 degrees and in summer it varies between 66 and 86 degrees.
+Summers (late May to late September) are hot with cool evenings so bring along a light jacket or coat.
+March to September are the wettest seasons, although rainfall is fairly constant all year round, and snow usually falls in winter, allowing for winter sports fun.
+December to February temperatures range from 27 to 43 degrees Fahrenheit and in summer it varies between 66 and 86 degrees.

 Best Time to Fly to Louisville